-Additional course details include enrollment limits, requirements or approaches met, and meeting times will be available on the TriCo catalog around April 1st.
+Additional course details include enrollment limits, requirements or approaches met, and meeting times are available in the TriCo catalog.

 This course examines performance in Latin America, addressing performances that range from the everyday to the staged.
 Topics include: self-presentation and gender; food and sports; political ceremonies, personalities, and protest; religion, ritual, and rites of passage; literature, music, theatre, dance, and performance art.
 In particular, students will attend to the situation of local practices within a global context, and to the relationship between culture, politics, and aesthetics.
 Prerequisite: ANTH B102 or permission of the instructor.